aome510/spotify-player/README.md

 By default, `spotify-player` will look into `$HOME/.config/spotify-player` for application's configuration files.
 This can be changed by either specifying `-c <FOLDER_PATH>` or `--config-folder <FOLDER_PATH>` option.

 Please refer to [the configuration documentation](https://github.com/aome510/spotify-player/blob/master/doc/config.md) for more details on the configuration options.

+## Caches

+By default, `spotify-player` will look into `$HOME/.cache/spotify-player` for application's cache files, which include log file, spotify's authorization credentials, audio cache files, etc.

+### Logging

+`spotify-player` uses `RUST_LOG` environment variable to define the application's [logging level](https://docs.rs/log/0.4.14/log/enum.Level.html) (default to be `INFO`).
+By default, the application stores logs inside `$APP_CACHE_FOLDER/spotify-player.log` file which can be configured by specifying the `log-file` CLI argument.

 ## Roadmap